-D2N's Detroit focus is to support collaborative efforts amongst grass roots programs sharing a common mission, thereby increasing their impact.
+D2N's Detroit focus is to support collaborative efforts amongst grassroots programs sharing a common mission, thereby increasing their impact.
 We are doing this on two fronts:

 In late 2019 the DMC Foundation generously awarded D2N a grant that serves to further strengthen these ties in Highland Park.
 The grant is funding clinic upgrades, beautification in the form of murals* and a clinic health coach at the S.A.Y.
 Clinic.
 It will also fund a refrigerator and an assistant salary for Buckets of Rain, as well as a playground/picnic area in their self-serve gardens.
-Finally, the grant will provide funds for the WSU students to identify and address the barriers to health care.

-*The murals pictured throughout the Detroit pages can be found on Glendale Avenue in Highland Park near the S.A.Y.
+*The murals pictured throughout the Detroit pages can be found along Glendale Avenue in Highland Park near the S.A.Y.
 Detroit Family Health Clinic and Buckets of Rain.
 The murals were created by Jasmine Harris of Cr8tive Minds.